bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 While these two elements have the same presentation they have completely different semantic meanings.

-The strong element outlines text that has a **strong importance**.
-On the contrasting side, the b element identifies text that is to be **stylistically offset**, without importance.
+The strong element outlines text that has a <b>strong importance</b>.
+On the contrasting side, the b element identifies text that is to be <b>stylistically offset</b>, without importance.
 Generally speaking, the b element should be used solely as a styling hook to change the presentation of an element, where the strong element should be used to identify significantly important text.